dashpay/docs/introduction/information.rst

   network.
 Each time a block is discovered, 45% of the block reward goes to miners and 45% goes to masternodes.
 Ten percent is withheld by the network and used to fund projects that are approved by the masternode network.
-This process is known as Decentralized Governance by Blockchain (DGBB).
+This process is known as :ref:`Decentralized Governance by Blockchain <governance>` (DGBB).
 For a fee, anybody can submit a proposal to the network, and will be paid directly by the blockchain if approved by the masternodes.
 The Budget System is sometimes called the Treasury System; the two terms are interchangeable.

-  See here for more details on the budget system.

 Cloud Wallet
   Third parties that will store your Dash on their servers for you, so